 Needless to save if Windows 10 has been installed and activated on your system your system is already a Windows 10 Edition Device and the rest of this guide is not applicable.

-This guide assumes that your system has never been upgraded to Windows 10 and that you wish to perform an Initial Clean Install of Windows 10 (which are less problematic and have Superior Performance than Upgrade Installs).
+This guide assumes that your system has never been upgraded to Windows 10 and that you wish to perform an Initial Clean Install of Windows 10.
 We are going to use GatherOSState to mimic the Activation Mechanism of an Initial Upgrade Install but Apply it to A Clean Install.

-To perform this Initial Clean Install Windows 7 OEM must be installed and activated using OEM SLP (Clean Installation or Factory Settings).
-If not see Windows 7 Installation with Notes on UEFI, SecureBoot and OEM SLP.
+To perform this Initial Clean Install Windows 7 OEM must be installed and activated using OEM SLP.
+This can be from your Factory Settings or alternatively from A Clean Install.
+If Windows 7 is not installed and activated see Windows 7 Installation with Notes on UEFI, SecureBoot and OEM SLP.

 Go to start and right click computer then select properties: